From Binary to No Code, an history of IT

 Set and code your “Business logic”

-Entirely made by The platform, 10 x 50 times less work.
+Entirely made by the platform, 10 to 50 times less work.

 11